paul-norman/go-fiber-storage/mysql/README.md

 # MySQL

-A MySQL storage driver using `database/sql` and [go-sql-driver/mysql](https://github.com/go-sql-driver/mysql) which also supports prefixing (namespacing) to allow multiple storage spaces to run independently using the same table / connection pool.
+A MySQL storage driver for [Fiber](https://gofiber.io/) using [jmoiron/sqlx](https://jmoiron.github.io/sqlx/) + [go-sql-driver/mysql](https://github.com/go-sql-driver/mysql) which also supports prefixing (namespacing) to allow multiple storage spaces to run independently using the same table / connection pool.

 ### Table of Contents